frankvasquez94/context-and-goroutines-management/README.md

 ## Solutions

-- User an indenpendent contex.Background for goroutines.
+- Use an indenpendent contex.Background for goroutines.
 This solution loses context data for a request.
 - Implement `Detached context pattern`.
-This solution create a custom context from a parent while preserving the parent data.
+This solution creates a custom context from a parent while preserving the parent data.